Kolkata West Bengal, India Travel Guide

 Peak Tourist Demand

-Ideal weather, pleasant temperatures, low humidity, best for outdoor activities.
+Ideal weather, pleasant temperatures, not much moisture in the air, best for outdoor activities.

 Higher accommodation/flight prices, larger crowds.